unitedstates/contact-congress/documentation/schema.md

 _This step is not to be confused with the `wait` option under `find`, which denotes the maximum time that should pass while waiting for an element to appear._

+### javascript

+The `value` key determines what javascript to execute in this step.
+Note that this instruction should only be used sparingly.
+It is better to mimic user behavior as closely as possible, but if there is no way to proceed with normal ux steps, this instruction may be used.

 ---